thq12345/pollmaster/README.md

 ## Instruction to build

-- When testing file, create your own .env file that inclode: DB_URL.
+- To connect to MongoDB, start your local MongoDB server or create your own .env file that inclode: DB_URL.
-- Create a database and connect to your database in the backend
-- Deploy these files on any server
+- To start back end, run `yarn start` at repo root, the default port for back end server is 3001
+- To start front end server, cd into frontend folder and run `yarn start`, the default port for front end server is 3000
+- To build project, run `yarn run build` at repo root, the build artifact of react is located in the folder frontend/build

 ## Database schema
 ### Poll Schema